uniba-mi/quare/README.md

 Note that the frontend depends on the backend.
 The backend should therefore be started first.

-### Benchmarks
+### Evaluation

+WARNING: Rerunning the evaluation will overwrite the results that are provided in the repository!

-To reproduce the performance benchmarks shown in the paper, perform the following steps:
+To reproduce the evaluation results discussed in the SEMANTiCS 2024 paper, perform the following steps:

-- Create a file called `git_access_token` in the [backend](./backend/) folder.
+- Create a file called `.github_access_token` in the [backend](./backend/) folder.
 Then enter your GitHub access token in that file and save.
-- Run `docker compose run --service-ports --entrypoint bash backend` to get a bash that is attached to the frontend container.
+- Run `docker compose run --service-ports --entrypoint evaluation` to get a bash that is attached to the frontend container.
-- Run `./benchmark.py` to start the backend in development mode.

-### Quantitative Evaluation
-On February 28, 2024, a quantitative evaluation was performed with trending GitHub repositories and repositories that are expected to be FAIR.
-The resulting files are located in the folder [quantitative_evaluation](./backend/data/quantitative_evaluation/).
+- Run `./evaluation.py` to rerun the evaluation.
+This includes an FAIRness assessment of trending GitHub repositories and repositories that are expected to be FAIR and a runtime benchmark on the same repositories.

-If you want to run the quantitative evaluation, execute [quantitative_evaluation.py](./backend/quantitative_evaluation.py) in the working directory [backend](./backend/).
+The resulting files are place in the [evaluation](./backend/data/evaluation/) and [benchmarks](./backend/data/benchmarks/) folders.

 ## Citation
 If you use this software, please cite it as below: